Nutanix-APJ/Calm101/index.rst

   <strong><font color="red">Do not start any labs before being told to do so by your
   instructor.</font></strong><br><br>

-Welcome to Nutanix New Hire Training!
-Carefully review the **Overview** section of each lab before proceeding with the exercise.

-In following steps, you may replace xx with your assigned cluster ID
+Welcome to Nutanix Calm and Karbon bootcamp!

 Cluster Access